SOHU-Co/kafka-node/README.md

 Kafka-node
 ==========

-Kafka-node is a nodejs client with zookeeper integration for apache Kafka, only support kafka 0.8 and above.
+Kafka-node is a nodejs client with zookeeper integration for apache Kafka, only support the latest version of kafka 0.8 which is still under development, so this module is `not production ready` so far.
 Zookeeper does the following jobs:

 * Load broker metadata from zookeeper before we can communicate with kafka server
 * Watch broker state, if broker changed, client will refresh broker and topic metadata stored in client